Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Discussion and Conclusion

 \subsection{Limitations and Outlook}

 During the evaluation, a restriction was made with regard to the language model used.
 While applicable with other language models, it is not clear if the performance gain remains the same.
-The GPT-3 model by Brown et al. \cite{Brown2020} seems to be the next sensible choice for testing this augmentation method.
+The GPT-3 model by \citet{Brown2020} seems to be the next sensible choice for increasing the results.
 However, the finetuning step that is likely to be necessary is currently not possible due to the high resource utilization of the model.
-Nonetheless, because of its size and linguistic expressiveness, it may be especially helpful to address the problem stated by Longpre et al. \cite{Longpre2020} in which pre-trained models might not gain any improvement from data augmentation.
-In relation to the study by Longpre et al. \cite{Longpre2020}, future research could test the proposed method with transformer models.
+Nonetheless, because of its size and linguistic expressiveness, it may be especially helpful to address the challenge stated by \citet{Longpre2020} in which pre-trained models might not gain any improvement from data augmentation.
+In relation to the study by \citet{Longpre2020}, future research could test the proposed method with transformer models.
+It would also be interesting to see how smaller language models perform, that may be much faster.
+In addition, there might also be an option to fully automate the filtering step, which further increases the universal usability, even if the human effort is already very low now.

 Despite many efforts in data augmentation, the big data wall problem addressed at the beginning is still of great relevance.
-However, if in the future, according to various assumptions, very large models, such as GPT-3 by Brown et al. \cite{Brown2020}, are better able to solve these problems, the high resource wall problem opens up, which only allows large companies to train and use these models.
+However, if in the future, according to various assumptions, very large models, such as GPT-3 by \citet{Brown2020}, are better able to solve these problems, the high resource wall problem opens up, which only allows large companies to train and use these models.